 We facilitate diverse peer-led community outreach activities that encourage critical thinking about health-related behaviours and help to foster health-enabling social norms.
 Interactive theatre workshops, storytelling sessions and small group discussions engage men, women and young people in topics ranging from maternal health to seaweed farming and fisheries management.

-This integrated approach fosters broad community participation, for example, opening up discussions about family planning with men by relating food security concerns to reproductive health.
+Our holistic approach encourages broad community participation, for example, opening up discussions about family planning with men by relating food security concerns to reproductive rights.

-Gaining access to family planning services improves maternal and child health outcomes, allows girls to delay their first pregnancy until after they have completed their education, and affords women more opportunities to be economically active.
+Gaining access to family planning services improves maternal and child health, allows girls to delay their first pregnancy until after they have completed their education, and affords women more opportunities to be economically active.

 More community health publications